AdobeDocs/campaign-classic.fr-FR/help/configuration/using/about-schema-edition.md

 ## Attributs (champs) {#attributes--fields-}

-Les attributs vous permettent de définir les champs qui constituent votre objet de données.
-Vous pouvez utiliser le **[!UICONTROL Insert]** bouton de la barre d’outils de l’édition de schémas pour déposer des modèles d’attributs vides dans votre XML où se trouve votre curseur.
+Attributes allow you to define the fields which make up your data object.
+You can use the **[!UICONTROL Insert]** button in the schema edition toolbar to drop empty attribute templates into your XML where your cursor is.
 For more on this, refer to the [Data schemas](../../configuration/using/data-schemas.md) section.

 ![](assets/schemaextension_getting_started_2.png)